 Although similar to a personal injury claim, wrongful death cases do have some vast differences and criteria which needs to be met in order for the suit to be filed and resolved.
 When talking with a St. Louis car accident attorney, verify that they have experience in handling car accident claims where a death has occurred.

 Speeding as the Cause of a Wrongful Death

 A common cause of car accidents that lead to death is speeding.
-There can be terrible consequences when cars collide and becomes devastating when high speeds are involved.
-Whether it was the driver of the car your loved one was riding in, or another speeding car that caused the crash, you are within your rights to claim wrongful death if it can be proven that driving over the posted limit was a factor in the accident.
+There can be terrible consequences when cars collide and become devastating when high speeds are involved.
+Whether it was the driver of the car your loved one was riding in or another speeding car that caused the crash, you are within your rights to claim wrongful death if it can be proven that driving over the posted limit was a factor in the accident.

 Showing proof of negligence is a big factor with wrongful death claims.
 This is not always easy in the case of a speeding car.
 There needs to be definitive proof that the car was speeding, as well as evidence that shows the speeding driver was aware that the health and safety of the deceased was put at risk.